kylln20/WRO_FE_2023-24/README.md

 #### Chassis
 We use the chassis of the `Carisma GT24`, a pre-built 1/24 scale RC car (15 cm in length)to accommodate the addition of the magenta parking lot in the obstacle challenge.
 It allows us to simply park head-on, as opposed to parallel parking.
 Head-in parking has fewer steps, reducing our obstacle challenge time.
 Also, while head-in parking, the car only needs to be aware of what is beside it and what is in front of it, which can be assessed with a single front-facing camera.
 Comparatively, to parallel park, a car will usually need to reverse, requiring an additional rear-facing sensor of some kind.
 Such would unnecessarily complicate the system.

-The chassis also enables a four-wheel drive system, with pre-integrated gearboxes. **add stuff here**
+The chassis also enables a four-wheel drive system, with pre-integrated gearboxes.
+This system offers benefits over a two-wheel drive system increasing the car's traction, stability, and acceleration due to the power distribution between four wheels instead of two.

 ##### Possible Chassis Improvement
 Although the chassis has many benefits, its design only allows a maximum turning angle of 50 degrees.
 Although sufficient for our task, a car with a chassis that will enable a greater turning angle would more easily navigate the challenges and could be pushed to navigate at a higher speed.
 Switching the chassis for one with a higher turning angle, whether store-bought or 3D-printed, would significantly improve the car's movement and obstacle avoidance.
 We have also seen that it is possible to modify the original chassis to have a much greater turning angle, but we decided against modifying it any further due to time constraints.